emilyriederer/website/content/post/shiny-db/index.md

 ### Creating a database

-To create a database for my application, I simply went to:
+To create a database for my application in DigitalOcean, I simply went to:

 `Settings > Add Component > Database`

+This creates a fully-managed Postgres databases so you do not have to thing a ton about the underlying set-up or configuration.

 At the time on writing, I was able to add a 1GB Dev Database for /\$7 / month.
+For new users, DigitalOcean offers a generous number of free credits for use in the first 60 days.
 For a more mature product, one can add or switch to a production-ready Managed Database.

 After a few minutes, the database has launched and its Connection Parameters are provided, which look something like this: